 A winner of numerous awards, Melissa has soloed with the Rochester Philharmonic Orchestra, Finger Lakes Symphony Orchestra, and Eastman Youth Chamber Soloists, as well as performed in Austria and England.
 Her collaboration with composers Kenneth E. Kreuzer and Cary Ratcliff have resulted in world-premier performances and commissioned works.
 An enthusiastic chamber musician, Melissa is founding member of the Angelus Duo and is passionate about sharing her experience with children through teaching, mentoring, and new music projects.

-Melissa is the Adjunct Professor of Flute at Adrian College and is on faculty as Flute Instructor for the Community Music School of Ann Arbor.
-Administratively, Melissa serves on the Board of the Southeast Michigan Flute Association.
+Melissa is the Adjunct Professor of Flute at Adrian College and previously served on faculty as Flute Instructor for the Community Music School of Ann Arbor.
+Administratively, Melissa serves on the Board of the Southeast Michigan Flute Association as Vice President.
 Melissa received her Master of Music in Flute Performance from the University of Michigan and Bachelor of Music from Indiana University.
 Her principal instructors have been internationally renowned artists Amy Porter, Jasmine Choi, and Thomas Robertello.
 Melissa performs on a Straubinger Flute, and is a native of Rochester, New York.